There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 - Recognize when it’s trying to do something the architecture doesn’t support

-That last point is important.
-If the AI can’t implement a feature through the available interfaces, that’s valuable information.
-Maybe the interfaces need to evolve.
-Maybe the feature belongs in a different layer.
-Maybe the original request doesn’t fit the system’s design.
+That last point is the important one.
+If the AI can’t do what you asked through the available interfaces, that tells you something about the architecture.
+The interfaces might need to grow.
+The feature might belong in a different layer entirely.
+Or the request doesn’t fit the system’s design, and that’s a conversation worth having before anyone writes a workaround.

-These are architectural conversations worth having.
+These are architectural conversations.
 But they only happen if the AI hits friction and stops, rather than routing around the architecture.

 All of this ladders up to one idea: AI should make considered changes, not expedient ones.

-Expedient: “I need X, here’s the fastest path to X.”
+Expedient: “I need X, here’s the fastest path.”

-Considered: “I need X. Here’s where X should live.
+Considered: “I need X. Here’s where it should live.
 Here’s how it relates to what exists.
-Here’s the impact of adding it.
+Here’s the impact.
 Here’s my recommendation.”

 The difference is awareness.
-Awareness of boundaries, of existing patterns, of other code that might be affected, of the difference between “works” and “belongs.”
+Awareness of boundaries, patterns, other code affected, the gap between “works” and “belongs.”

 AI has no scar tissue.
-It hasn’t been burned.
-It doesn’t feel the weight of maintenance.
-So we have to encode that wisdom explicitly.
+No weight of maintenance.
+So you encode it explicitly.

 Boundary awareness:

 “Before writing code, establish which module you’re working in and what dependencies are allowed.
-Do not modify code outside your working context without explicitly acknowledging the boundary crossing.”
+Don’t modify code outside your working context without acknowledging the boundary crossing.”

 Decision surfacing:

-“When you need to modify an interface or shared code, surface the decision.
-Show what exists, explain your options, and ask before proceeding.”
+“When you need to modify an interface or shared code, show me the tradeoff.
+What exists now, what you’d change, what breaks if you’re wrong.
+Ask before proceeding.”

 Duplication detection:

-“Before creating new utilities or helpers, search for existing implementations.
-Ask: am I about to write something that already exists in slightly different form?”
+“Before creating utilities or helpers, search for existing implementations.
+Ask: am I about to write something that already exists?”

 Impact awareness:

 “When modifying shared code, identify all callers and implementations.
-Verify your changes work for all existing uses.
-Do not leave the codebase inconsistent.”
+Verify your changes work for existing uses.
+Don’t leave the codebase inconsistent.”